Loading lesson…

 The big idea: AI screens thousands of trials against a patient profile in seconds.
 The clinician and research team confirm eligibility and obtain informed consent.

-What is the core idea behind "Clinical Trial Patient Matching: AI-Assisted Eligibility Screening"?
+What is the main idea of "Clinical Trial Patient Matching: AI-Assisted Eligibility Screening"?

-Which best describes the scope of "Clinical Trial Patient Matching: AI-Assisted Eligibility Screening"?
+Which action would help you apply "Clinical Trial Patient Matching: AI-Assisted Eligibility Screening" responsibly?